CSCfi/csc-user-guide/docs/data/sensitive-data/vk-srd-d-access.md

 ### Importing data inside the desktop

-If during the analysis phase you need to edit or annotate files, you make a full copy of it on your virtual desktop following these steps:
+If during the analysis phase you need to edit or annotate a file, you have to make a copy of it on your virtual desktop following these steps:

  1. Access the files of interest in the _Project folder_ using _Data Gateway_;

- 2. Select the files from the Project folder, make a copy and paste it in the virtual desktop home directory (the files will be visible only from your browser) or in the shared folder (in this case, the files will be accessible also by all the CSC project members).
+ 2. Select the files from the Project folder, make a copy and paste it in the virtual desktop _home directory_ (the files will be visible only from your browser) or in the _shared folder_ (in this case, the files will be accessible also by the other project members).

 The files are automatically decrypted by the Data Gateway application during the copy/paste process and are directly available for analysis or editing.